bennidi/kermit/README.md

        width="80" height="15" alt="WTFPL" /></a>

 > Kermit is an extensible and feature rich web-scraper providing many useful extensions for
-> automated data collection
+> automated data collection.
+It was built to lower the barrier of web-scraping complexity such that
+> even more complex data collection remains a fairly simple task.
+Kermit especially loves to free data
+> from the claws of corporate ownership.
+If kermit wasn't a sloth, he would be a pirate...yargh!

 Kermit in a nutshell
 ========================

   * Written entirely in CoffeeScript.
 Designed for extensibility and ease of use while maintaining resource efficiency as much as possible (yes, it streams! and its async where possible).
+It takes care of request scheduling, rate limiting, handling of redirects etc.
   * Built around solid js libraries
     * [request](https://www.npmjs.com/package/request) and [socks5](https://www.npmjs.com/package/socks5-http-client)
     for calling the web - includes support for [Tor](https://www.torproject.org/) proxying